Beat the control: performance marketing

 Screenshot+2021-02-02+at+19.45.28.jpg

-The Squares: building an advocate community from scratch
+Building an advocate community

 In mid-2019 we decided to try something new at what3words – launching an advocate community.
 We’d noticed more and more supporters emerging who really loved our technology and wanted it to succeed, so it was time to give them a space to get more involved.